sungnga/react-colors-app/README.md

     - Check to make sure a palette name is provided
     - Check to make sure the palette name is unique
     - To save a unique palette name, we need access to all the palette names
-      - in App.js, need to pass down palettes as a prop to the NewPaletteForm component: `palettes={this.state.palettes`
+      - in App.js, need to pass down palettes as a prop to the NewPaletteForm component: `palettes={this.state.palettes}`
       - then add a ValidatorForm rule in componentDidMount() method in NewPaletteForm component
   - Style the DraggableColorBox component and add the delete icon
   - Adding the color box delete functionality